 What kind of pet do you need?

 - What kinds of animals are allowed where you live?
 Be sure to check federal, state, and local laws, as well as any applicable community regulations.
-Ferrets, for example, are outlawed in many states.
+Ferrets, for example, are outlawed in some areas.

 - Why exactly do you want a pet?
 What do you expect from life with a pet?